-All spills or releases of biohazardous or chemotherapeutic waste (other than minor incidents personnel contamination incidents, significant facility contamination, and releases to the environment must be reported to EH&S as soon as possible (via the 24 hour emergency number at (327-5040) Any suspected release of biohazardous or chemotherapeutic waste to the environment or confirmed infection of personnel that is believed to have resulted from University biohazardous waste operations will be reported to the Washoe County District Health Department within 24 hours of the release or confirmation.
+Any release of biohazardous waste to the environment or confirmed infection of personnel that is believed to have resulted from UNR biohazardous waste operations will be reported to the Washoe County District Health Department within 24 hours of the release or confirmation.

 Emergency or Natural Disaster that Disrupts Biohazardous Waste Treatment Service

-Since University only treats biohazardous waste that it produces, the quantity of waste awaiting treatment at any time is relatively small.
-Additionally only relatively small amounts of chemotherapeutic waste are generated.
+Since UNR only treats biohazardous waste that it produces, the quantity of waste awaiting treatment at any time is relatively small.
 In the event of an emergency situation or natural disaster that prevents treatment of biohazardous waste, generation of biohazardous waste will be stopped and existing waste will be stored in proper containers at the point of generation or at existing storage locations.
-Likewise, if pickup and treatment of chemotherapeutic waste by the local waste contractor is interrupted, generation of such waste will be stopped and waste will be kept securely stored.

-The possible exception to this would be continued production of biomedical waste by campus clinical facilities during an emergency or natural disaster situation that interrupts service by the local biohazardous waste contractor.
-In this situation, biohazardous waste from these facilities will be transported to another campus building for autoclaving if available and appropriate under the circumstances.
+The possible exception to this would be continued production of biohazardous waste by the Nevada State Public Health Laboratory (NSPHL) or campus clinical facilities during an emergency or natural disaster situation that interrupts service by the local biohazardous waste contractor.
+In this situation, biohazardous waste from these facilities will be autoclaved in the building (NSPHL) or transported to another campus building for autoclaving (clinical facilities) if available and appropriate under the circumstances.
 Alternatively, the biohazardous waste will be transported to another campus building for storage until the local biohazardous waste contractor is able to resume service.
-There are many possible storage locations that can be utilized and the actual location used will be determined at that time according to current circumstances.
+There are many possible storage locations that can be utilized, and the actual location used will be determined at that time according to current circumstances.

 Exposure Control Plan

-Control of exposure to biohazardous wastes is covered by the University Biosafety Manual and the Bloodborne Pathogens Exposure Control Plan.
-Similarly, safe work practices for toxic chemicals, which include chemotherapeutic agents, are described in the University Chemical Hygiene Plan.
-These documents provide guidance on personal protective equipment to be used when handling infectious agents biohazardous waste and chemotherapeutic agents Generally, personnel handling biohazardous waste or chemotherapeutic waste must wear a minimum of a lab coat, disposable gloves, and safety eyewear.
-Personnel who are exposed to human blood or body fluids, tissues, or cells are included in the University Bloodborne Pathogens Program and receive annual bloodborne pathogens training and are offered the hepatitis-B vaccination.
+Control of exposure to biohazardous wastes is covered by the UNR Biosafety Manual and the Bloodborne Pathogens Exposure Control Plan.
+These documents provide guidance on personal protective equipment to be used when handling infectious agents and biohazardous waste.
+Generally, personnel handling biohazardous waste wear a minimum of a lab coat, disposable gloves, and safety eyewear.
+Personnel who are exposed to human blood or body fluids, tissues, or cells are included in the UNR Bloodborne Pathogens Program and receive annual bloodborne pathogens training and are offered the hepatitis B vaccination.

 Training of Personnel

-EHS provides biosafety training that includes handling and disposal of biohazardous waste to laboratory personnel who work with biological agents including information on proper autoclave use and recordkeeping requirements.
-Personnel that utilize autoclaves are provided specific training on the safe and proper use (in accordance with manufacturer’s instructions) of this equipment.
-EH&S also provides bloodborne pathogens training that includes handling and disposal of biohazardous waste to personnel who are exposed to human blood, body fluid, tissues, or cells.
+EHS provides biosafety training that includes handling and disposal of biohazardous waste to laboratory personnel who work with biological agents, including information on proper autoclave use and recordkeeping requirements.
+Personnel who utilize autoclaves are provided specific training on the safe and proper use (in accordance with manufacturer’s instructions) of this equipment.
+EH&S also provides bloodborne pathogens training that includes handling and disposal of biohazardous waste to personnel who are exposed to human blood, body fluids, tissues, or cells.
 Lastly, EH&S provides chemical hygiene training that includes information on safe handling of hazardous chemicals, and response to spills or releases.

 Autoclaves Used to Treat Biohazardous Waste

 See Appendix I for a list of autoclaves used to treat biohazardous waste.
-Ben Owens, EH&S Assistant Director Laboratory Safety should be notified if autoclaves that are used to treat biohazardous waste are added or deleted.
+Ben Owens, EH&S Associate Director, should be notified if autoclaves that are used to treat biohazardous waste are added or deleted.
 Changes in the Responsible Person should also be communicated.
 EH&S will verify the information provided in Appendix I at least annually.

-Autoclaves used to treat biohazardous waste are tested for sterilization efficacy at least every three months using commercially available Bacillus stearothermophilus spore ampoules which contain a suspension of viable spores and are designed for this purpose.
-The spore ampoules will be placed in side a representative biohazardous waste load or a non biohazardous, surrogate waste load.
-After the autoclave cycle is completed the spore ampoule is retrieved and incubated with a control ampoule at the recommended growth temperature (per the spore ampoule manufacturer’s directions) The ampoules contain a pH indicator which changes color if growth occurs, allowing easy visual detect ion of growth Lack of growth indicates that the autoclave conditions were sufficient to inactivate the heat resistant spores, and thus provides good assurance that the autoclave conditions are sufficient to kill other more heat sensitive microbial agents.
+Autoclaves used to treat biohazardous waste are tested for sterilization efficacy at least every three months using commercially available Bacillus stearothermophilus spore ampoules that contain a suspension of viable spores and are designed for this purpose.
+The spore ampoules will be placed inside a representative biohazardous waste load or a non-biohazardous, surrogate waste load.
+After the autoclave cycle is completed, the spore ampoule is retrieved and incubated with a control ampoule at the recommended growth temperature (per the spore ampoule manufacturer’s directions).
+The ampoules contain a pH indicator that changes color if growth occurs, allowing easy visual detection of growth.
+Lack of growth indicates that the autoclave conditions were sufficient to inactivate the heat-resistant spores, and thus, provides good assurance that the autoclave conditions are sufficient to kill other more heat sensitive microbial agents.